 In the past, Leaving Neverland and other documentaries of its kind are exactly the type of thing I would have avoided.
 It was far easier to stay naive.
 Now, with two children of my own, I can’t afford that luxury.
 Hearing someone’s story first-hand puts things into a new perspective, it pulls out a deep and profound empathy you won’t soon forget.
 That empathy becomes part of who you are, and can be a driving force to help others.

-Thank you for taking the time to visit and to read about the initiative, and thank you from the bottom of my heart for any donation you are able to make.
+Thank you for taking the time to visit and to read about the initiative.

 Designer & Creator of Designed Out Of Love